scrabscrap/scrabble-scraper-v2/docs/install-rpi-en.md

 # Installation ScrabScrap v2

-## Basic installation of the RPI
+## Basic installation Raspberry OS (32-bit; Bullseye)

+**Warning: install Raspberry OS Lite Bullseye only in 32-bit!**

 The creation of the SD card using "Raspberry Pi Imager".
-Select the image "PI OS Lite (32bit) - Debian Bullseye".
+Select the image "Raspberry OS (Legacy; 32-bit) Lite - Debian Bullseye".
-The 64Bit image does not yet fully support the PiCamera completely.

 When creating the SD card, configure the following options if necessary